josephmontes/VAA/README.md

 ### Justin Steele
   - In 2022, his 4-Seam Fastball was not an effective pitch for him
     - He throws it at 92 mph
-  - He is more of 2 pitch pitcher with his Slider being his better pitch
+  - He primarily throws 2 pitches, with his Slider being his better pitch
     - He uses his Slider over 30% of the time
-    - This is a theme with a lot of guys who end up finding success with this less 'optimal' 4-Seam Fastball, they get the most out of it by using it to compliment their arsenal rather than leading their arsenal the way the pitchers in the first 2 lists use it
+    - This is a theme with a lot of guys who end up finding success with this less 'optimal' 4-Seam Fastball, they get the most out of it by using it to compliment their arsenal rather than leading their arsenal the way the pitchers in the 30%+ lists use it
-  - One big difference in his 4-Seam Fastball from 2022 to 2023 (where it has been effective) is the location of it
+  - One big difference in his 4-Seam Fastball from 2022 to 2023 (when it has been effective) is the location of it
     - In 2022 you can see he was leaving it more in the middle, but in 2023 it is closer to the edge of the zone
     #### 2022
     ![Screenshot 2023-09-12 014743](https://github.com/josephmontes/VAA/assets/125607783/03404ebc-e2d7-40a8-8ee4-116733de8695)